 The Division of Rare and Manuscript Collections is open to the public—to students, faculty, visiting researchers and members of the community.
 First-time researchers should click the “Register & Request Items” link to the left to set up a research account online.

 Once the research account is set up, you may request materials online from any computer, whether in the reference room or offsite.
 Requested materials that are available will be paged by collections staff and brought to researchers in the reading room.

-A few items in our collections require an appointment to see and many of our items are stored off-site and require at least one business day to retrieve.
+A few items in our collections require an appointment to see and many of our items are stored off-site and require at least two business days to retrieve.
 Therefore, we encourage you to register and request items at least two weeks before your visit so we can help you to optimize your research time at Cornell.
 If you have questions prior to your visit, please contact us.

 Step-by-step Instructions for Requesting Items

 - Click the “Register & Request Items” link to the left to set up a research account online

 - Proceed directly to the “classic catalog”